elainaRenee/cut.ly/README.md

     docker-comopose up

 To build and run the application without Docker, you will need to install MongoDB.
-You can find instructions here on how to install MongoDB: https://docs.mongodb.com/manual/administration/install-community/.
+You can find instructions here on how to install MongoDB here: https://docs.mongodb.com/manual/administration/install-community/.
 Once MongoDB is up and running, you can build and run the application with the following commands:

     mvn clean install